DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Introduction

-Task oriented dialog system (TODS) assist users in achieving specific goals, like booking flights or reserving restaurants, via multi-turn natural language interactions.
-Dialog policy typically formulated as a sequential decision making problem addressed with Deep Reinforcement Learning (DRL) \cite{nachum2017bridging, silver2014deterministic}, is bottlenecked by the exploration-exploitation dilemma: balancing exploitation of known rewards against exploration of unknown actions to discover better strategies.
-Unlike in standard RL, this dilemma in TODS is fundamentally exacerbated by its intrinsic cognitive structure, a dynamic partially observable context characterized by quantifiable features such as the progress ratio of filled goal slots, the entropy of user intent over possible values, and the conditional dependency between unfilled slots based on domain ontology \cite{peng-etal-2017-composite, wen-etal-2017-network}.
-These features directly govern the cost benefit analysis of exploration: early in a dialog, high entropy makes information gathering actions valuable; late in a dialog, high slot dependency makes exploitation critical to avoid constraint violations \cite{qin-etal-2023-end, zhao2024decomposed}.
+Task-oriented dialog systems (TODS) assist users in achieving specific goals through multi-turn interactions.
+Dialog policy learning is typically formulated as a sequential decision making problem addressed with Deep Reinforcement Learning (DRL)~\citep{nachum2017bridging, silver2014deterministic}.
+However, it is fundamentally bottlenecked by the exploration-exploitation dilemma: balancing the exploitation of known rewards against the exploration of unknown actions to discover better strategies.
+In TODS, this dilemma is exacerbated by the dynamic and partially observable context, characterized by quantifiable cognitive features such as dialog progress, user intent entropy, and slot dependencies~\citep{peng-etal-2017-composite, wen-etal-2017-network}.
+The features govern the cost benefit of exploration: early in a dialog, high entropy makes information gathering valuable, and later high slot dependency makes exploitation critical to avoid constraint violations~\citep{qin-etal-2023-end, zhao2024decomposed}.

-Exploration in TODS is fundamentally challenging due to its dynamic, partially observable nature \cite{lee-etal-2023-empirical}, characterized by three key cognitive properties that unfold in distinct dialog phases.
-Early dialog stages afford information gathering, as user goals are often ambiguous and multiple slots remain unfilled \cite{kwanSurveyRecentAdvances2023}; Mid-stages afford clarification and confirmation as slots begin to fill and dependencies emerge \cite{JIA2024111383}; and late stages afford task completion, where actions must adhere to strict slot-value dependencies, for example, a taxi cannot be booked without both ``departure" and ``destination" \cite{niu2024scheduled}.
-This dynamic ``affordance landscape" demands adaptive exploration: static strategies cause inefficiencies, premature exploitation fails tasks, while aimless exploration wastes turns.